What is the 2020 Chicago Regional Tree Census?

 Will you notify me before you access the outdoor areas of my residence?

-Before crews access any property, the procedure will be to alert residents or workers of their presence before proceeding to the survey area.
-If there are questions please call 630-559-2037 or email email@example.com.
+Before crews access any property, the procedure will be to knock on the door to let residents or workers know of their presence and to answer any questions.

 What kind of information will you collect?